Surfers Paradise, Queensland: Education

-Surfers Paradise State School is a government primary (Prep-6) school for boys and girls at 42 St Andrews Avenue on the Isle of Capri (28.0119°S 153.4207°E).
+Surfers Paradise State School is a government primary (Preparatory to Year 6) school for boys and girls at 42 St Andrews Avenue on the Isle of Capri (28.0119°S 153.4207°E).
 In 2018, the school had an enrolment of 658 students with 50 teachers (44 full-time equivalent) and 28 non-teaching staff (20 full-time equivalent).
 It includes a special education program and an intensive English language program.

-There is no government secondary school in Surfers Paradise.
+There are no government secondary schools in Surfers Paradise.
 The nearest government secondary schools are Keebra Park State High School in neighboring Southport to the north-west and Benowa State High School in Benowa to the west.

-Gold Coast Learning Centre is a continuing education provider with classes in General English, IELTS, TESOL, Business, Accounting, Management, Marketing, Workplace Health and Safety, and Human Resources.
+Gold Coast Learning Centre is a continuing education provider with classes in general English, IELTS, TESOL, business, accounting, management, marketing, workplace health and safety, and human resources.

 English in Paradise, an English language school and international college that has been operating since 2001.

 Holmes Institute, an integrated multi-sector private provider of education.
 The institute consists of a faculty of Vocational Education and Training, a faculty of Higher Education, a School of Secondary Education and an English Language Centres at each location, including Surfers Paradise.